Getting Started With OCaml

 • push updates a remote store with objects from a local store

-For example, you can pull a repo and list the files in the root of the project:
+For example, you can pull a repo and list the files in the project's root:

 module Git_mem_store = Irmin_git_unix.Mem.KV(Irmin.Contents.String)